cecilialmw/DSC-214-Final-Project/README.md

 ## Documentation
 The dataset we used is not publicaly available.
 In order to run **DSC_214_Finalized.ipynb** with your own dataset, please change the variable `file_path` accordingly in the *Data Loading* section.

 This project works specifically with single-cell RNA-sequencing data in *.h5ad* format.
 Therefore, please make sure your dataset is in this format to ensure minimal modification.
-If you want to load a differnt formatted dataset, please modifiy the function `load_and_process_h5ad()` in the *Functions -> Basic* section accordingly.
+If you want to load a different formatted dataset, please modifiy the function `load_and_process_h5ad()` in the *Functions -> Basic* section accordingly.

 This notebook does not support saving plot as a seperate file.
 - To save persistent diagram, please modify the function `plot_dgm()` in the *Functions -> Basic* section